How to use deposits for non-income tax

 2. Following this being completed you can then use the new deposit funds to transfer to a future income period to meet the other tax liability.
 This is only beneficial where the redeposited funds will be available prior to the other tax liability being due.

-The only way purchased funds can be used to assist with meeting another tax liability is to sell the funds.
 We can make a direct cash payment of the sale proceeds to IR on the selected processing day (normally the Friday following the transaction being submitted, but will otherwise be the sale date selected on the sell estimate) and have this directed to the tax type and period your client requires.

 Note: Sale proceeds are dated as at the transaction date selected.
 Therefore if the due date of your other tax liability has passed already, the proceeds sent across will not mitigate all interest and penalties which IR have applied to the account.